Malala Finally Joined Twitter & She Already Has An Inspiring Message To Share

 Then, she explained why she finally decided to join the social network.

 Today marks Malala’s last day of secondary school, which she called “bittersweet.”
-She plans to head to Oxford University in the autumn, where she wants to study PPE (philosophy, politics, and economics).
+She plans to head to Oxford University in the fall, where she wants to study philosophy, politics, and economics.

 Advertisement